guptshruti2003/react-subscribe-card/README.md

 #### The following props are strings, but you must format as CSS to override the default styles

-This component is styled using styled-components.
+This component is using styled-components.
 Reference the [styled-components website](https://www.styled-components.com/) to see more on specific formatting.
 You can [nest rules just like Sass](https://www.styled-components.com/docs/faqs#can-i-nest-rules).

 - `outerCardStyle`: `String`